Poudingue/Fbx2Mitsuba/README.md

 ## What will be converted

 - Target cameras
-- Photometric pointlights (sphere lights correctly taken into account)
+- Photometric pointlights (sphere lights correctly taken into account) and spotlights
 - Meshes (separated by material for a single 3d object)
 	- Hierarchy of objects will be lost, but their placement should be correct
 - Materials : Should work pretty well with 3dsmax's “physical” materials.